-- Encourage the client to eat their meal when it is delivered. - Should a client wish to cancel a specific day or their entire service, urge them to contact the Meals on Wheels office at 727-573-9444.
-You may also write this information on your route list under driver comments in the app, and notify your Site Coordinator. - Occasionally, you will hear a food complaint.
-Record it on the route list/tablet under driver comments in the app and advise your site coordinator.
-Do not try to resolve the issue. - All meals are designed to give a wellbalanced meal, meeting 1/3 of the daily required intake for 13 nutrient needs.
+- Encourage the client to eat their meal when it is delivered. - Should a client wish to cancel a specific day or their entire service, urge them to contact the Neighborly office at 727-573-9444.
+You may also write this information on your route list under driver comments in the app and notify your Site Coordinator. - Occasionally, you will hear a food complaint.
+Record it on the route list / tablet under driver comments in the app and advise your site coordinator.
+Do not try to resolve the issue - All Meals are designed to give a well-balanced meal, meeting 1/3 of the daily required intake for 13 nutrient needs.